exonum/exonum-doc/src/architecture/services.md

 ### Limitations

-As of Exonum 0.1, there are some temporary limitations on what you can do with Exonum services.
+There are some temporary limitations on what you can do with Exonum services.
 Please consult [the Exonum roadmap](../roadmap.md) on when and how these limitations are going to be lifted.

-#### Interaction Among Services
+#### Interaction among Services

-In Exonum 0.1, there is no unified API for services to access other services’ endpoints.
+There is no unified API for services to access other services’ endpoints.
 As an example, a service cannot call a transaction defined in another service, and cannot read data from another service